danilosupertech/PyStore/README.md

 ## 🛠 Example Use Case

 1. Start the application
-2. Load product catalog from `inventory.json`
+2. Catalog is loaded or seeded automatically
-3. Create an order for a customer
+3. Create a new order
-4. Add/remove items from the cart
+4. Add or remove items from the cart
-5. Finalize the order
+5. Checkout (order becomes PAID)
-6. Persist order to `orders.json`
+6. Order is persisted to `orders.json`

 ---

-## 🧪 Testing
+## 🧪 Testing Readiness

-Basic unit tests validate:
-- Order creation
-- Item quantity aggregation
-- Stock reduction
-- Order completion

-Tests are written using Python’s built-in `unittest` framework.
+The architecture supports:
+- Unit testing of domain models (Cart, Order, Product)
+- Mocking repositories for service tests
+- Future test automation with `pytest` or `unittest`

 ---

 ## 📈 Possible Improvements

-- Save and restore open carts
+- Persist open carts
-- Apply discounts and coupons
+- Add discounts, coupons, and taxes
-- Support multiple concurrent carts
+- Integrate payment gateways
-- Replace JSON with SQLite or PostgreSQL
+- Replace JSON with a relational database
-- Expose REST API with FastAPI
+- Expose REST API (FastAPI)
-- Add authentication and user roles
+- Authentication and roles
-- Create a web frontend
+- Web or mobile frontend

 ---